theronhitchman/euclidean-geometry/class/index.md

 > **Question N:** What is the "inside" of a polygon?

 > **Question O:** Is the hourglass a quadrilateral? or a hexagon? or two triangles?
 WTH?

+## October 3

+> **Problem P:** Mr Hawkins both proves 3.4 and makes a counterexample to
+> disprove 3.4.
+Figure out what is going on and resolve this.

+> **Question Q:** Why is Miss Herbst's theorem insufficient to disprove 2.4?
+> What do we need to fill in the gap?